-In accordance with Minimum Standards for Audits of Oregon Municipal Corporations, we have also issued our report dated November 25, 2019, on our consideration of Columbia Gateway Urban Renewal Agency's compliance with certain provisions of laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
-The purpose of that report is to describe the scope of our testing of compliance and the results of that testing, and not to provide an opinion on compliance.
+In accordance with Minimum Standards for Audits of Oregon Municipal Corporations, we have also issued our report dated December 20, 2021 on our consideration of the Agency's compliance with certain provisions of laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
+The purpose of that report is to describe the scope of our testing of compliance and the results of that testing and not to provide an opinion on compliance.